wolskies/rke2-ansible/README.md

 #### Kube VIP Interface Configuration

 Kube VIP needs to know the name of the primary ethernet interface.
-The configuration file assumes it's `eth0`.
-The best way is to change the name of the primary interface to `eth0` - that can be done in an Ubuntu environment via `/etc/netplan/50-cloud-init.yaml` like this:
+The role defaults to `eth0` but **automatically detects the correct interface** if `eth0` doesn't exist.
+This is particularly useful on RHEL-based systems (Alma Linux, Rocky Linux, etc.) where interfaces are typically named `ens160`, `enp0s3`, etc.

+**Auto-Detection Behavior:**
+- If `eth0` exists → uses `eth0`
+- If `eth0` doesn't exist → automatically uses the default route interface
+- Manual override → set `vip_interface: your_interface_name` in your variables

+**Optional: Rename Interface to eth0**
+If you prefer consistency across all systems, you can rename your interface to `eth0`.
+In Ubuntu via `/etc/netplan/50-cloud-init.yaml`:
 ```
 network:
   version: 2